+Notes: Changes made to factory settings, including but not limited to BIOS, firmware, devices, drivers, servers and XenServer.

 Notes:

 This verification is intended to demonstrate that either XenServer or the vendor has successfully demonstrated that their products identified are generally-compatible with that of XenServer.
 It is not intended to demonstrate interoperability beyond that described or of XenServer’s certification of the vendor’s products in any way.